Skybot-dev/Skybot-rewrite/README.md

 `emojis.json` must be filled out with the contents of `emojis-template.json` Each value can be either an emoji (as unicode or discord `<:name:id>` format) or any string.
 If you do not wish to use emojis, you can leave each value as an empty string.
 ### requirements
-- the bot must be run with at least python3.7
+- The bot must be run with at least python3.7
-- all dependencies must be install with `python3 -m pip install -r requirements.txt`.
+- All dependencies must be install with `python3 -m pip install -r requirements.txt`.
 ---
 # Contributors:
 - [@lolieg](https://github.com/lolieg) - Lead developer and project owner